dovecot/documentation/source/settings/core.rst

    Skip user existence verification via passdb lookup.

 .. dovecot_core:setting:: valid_chroot_dirs
-   :values: @string
+   :values: @boollist

-   A colon-separated list of directories under which chrooting is allowed for mail processes.
+   List of directories under which chrooting is allowed for mail processes.

    Addresses the risk of root exploits enabled by incorrect use of chrooting.